psf/black/docs/contributing/issue_triage.md

 ## Projects

 For more general and broad goals we use projects to track work.
-Some may be longterm projects with no true end (e.g. the "Amazing documentation" project) while others may be more focused and have a definite end (like the "Getting to beta" project).
+Some may be long-term projects with no true end (e.g. the "Amazing documentation" project) while others may be more focused and have a definite end (like the "Getting to beta" project).